hedning/nix-bash-completions/README.md

 # nix-bash-completions
 Bash completion for the [Nix](https://nixos.org/nix/), [NixOS](https://nixos.org/) and [NixOps](https://nixos.org/nixops/) command line tools.

 The aim is full completion support for every argument, option and option argument, as long as everything that's needed is available locally.
 For instance when accessing a nixpkgs repo through an url, and it has been previously downloaded, completion should be offered using the local copy.
-Any behavior which doesn't agree with the actual execution of the command is considered bug.
+Any behavior which doesn't agree with the actual execution of the command is considered a bug.
 Issues are very welcome as I primarily use zsh and therefor won't catch that many bugs through daily usage.

 A thank you goes out to [Spencer Whitt](https://github.com/spwhitt) who started [nix-zsh-completions](https://github.com/spwhitt/nix-zsh-completions), as a lot of the boilerplate (options etc.) is taken from there.